What is the difference between a monobloc and a split heat pump?

 View Details

-Air to water heat pumps provide an eco-friendly solution to heating our homes.
-Air to water heat pumps work by transforming energy in the outside air into usable heat, helping to reduce heating bills by up to 60% and cutting CO2 emissions by 50%.
-You can read more about this innovative heating method in our previous article on how does an air to water heat pump work.
+Air to water heat pumps offer an eco-friendly heating solution for our homes.
+By converting the energy from outside air into usable heat, these systems can reduce heating bills by up to 60% and decrease CO2 emissions by 50%.
+More insights on this innovative heating method can be found in our previous article on how does an air to water heat pump work.

 What is a monobloc heat pump?

-A monobloc heat pump is a single unit heat pump that&#;s located outside of the home.
-It consists of a singular outdoor unit in which the compressor, heat exchanger and water side of the refrigeration cycle is contained.
+A monobloc heat pump is a single-unit system installed outside the home.
+This outdoor unit contains the compressor, heat exchanger, and water side of the refrigeration cycle.

 What is a split heat pump?

-As you might guess from the name, a split heat pump, unlike a monobloc heat pump, uses more than one unit.
-A condenser collects heat from the air and sends the heated gas to an indoor unit that is located inside the home.
-This is where the hot gas that&#;s been transported in, is used to heat the water.
-The indoor unit also houses your hot water cylinder.
+Unlike a monobloc heat pump, a split heat pump consists of multiple units.
+A condenser collects heat from the air and sends the heated gas to an indoor unit within the home.
+This indoor unit uses the transported heat to warm the water, and it also houses the hot water cylinder.

-The main difference between split vs monobloc heat pumps is the setup and units required.
-Whilst a monobloc heat pump only requires a singular outdoor unit, a split pump requires both an indoor and outdoor unit.
-A monobloc heat pump heats the water outside, whereas with a split system, the heated water is all contained inside the house.
+The primary difference between split and monobloc heat pumps lies in their setup and the number of units required.
+A monobloc heat pump necessitates only a single outdoor unit, whereas a split system requires both indoor and outdoor units.
+A monobloc heat pump heats the water outside, while a split system keeps the heated water inside the house.

 Which is better for my home?

-So ultimately, deciding between a split vs monobloc heat pump depends on your budget and the space and layout of your property.
-Our knowledgeable team at Pipelife are always happy to help advise you on the best option for your home.
+Ultimately, deciding between a split or monobloc heat pump depends on your budget, space, and property layout.
+Our expert team at Pipelife is always available to help you choose the best option for your home.

 Hitachi Yutaki-S Split Combi Heat Pump

-The Yutaki S heat pump consists of an exterior inverter unit that is connected to an interior hydraulic unit.
-When in heating mode, the exterior unit absorbs heat from the outside (at temperatures as low as -20 °C), and transfers it to the water cycle via the interior hydraulic unit.
+The Yutaki S heat pump features an exterior inverter unit connected to an internal hydraulic unit.
+In heating mode, the exterior unit absorbs heat from outside, even at temperatures as low as -20°C, and transfers it to the water cycle via the interior hydraulic unit.

 Midea M Thermal Mono-Bloc Heat Pump